Madhurey: Development

 R. Madhesh, an assistant of director S. Shankar, was initially assigned to direct Jai with Prashanth, However, after filming a song featuring Prashanth and lead actress Simran, he left the project and began work on another film Madurey.
+In addition to directing, Madhesh also produced the film.
 For the character of vegetable seller, Vijay prepared himself by observing real-life vegetable sellers from Koyambedu.